How ID@Xbox has helped indie devs generate $1.5 billion in revenue

 How is ID@Xbox performing today

-But now that Microsoft has established ID@Xbox and proven its dedication to that scene, how is doing?
+But now that Microsoft has established ID@Xbox and proven its dedication to that scene, how is it doing?
 Charla has an answer, even if he’s reluctant to toot his own horn.

 “It’s doing super well,” he said.
-“I say that, but it’s hard because I I’m not a ‘pat yourself on the back and put your feet up on the couch’ personality type.
+“I say that, but it’s hard because I’m not a ‘pat yourself on the back and put your feet up on the couch’ personality type.
 So when I think about it, I only think about the things where we still need to improve and how we can help things.
 But when you look at the metrics, more than 2,000 games will ship through the program very soon.
 And when you look at the metrics of how much money we pay to developers, that number is extremely close to $2 billion since 2014.”

 Microsoft revealed last week that Decoy Games’ indie shooter Swimsanity is the 2,000th ID@Xbox release.
 The company has also officially paid out more than $1.5 billion in royalties since the start of the program.